Preparation for IIA

 Full details can be found in the Part IIA Options document.

-A timetable of talks about Part II options is available on-line.
+A timetable of talks about the Part II options is available on-line.

 Each Division has been asked to provide a short video presentation this can be found on the Choosing IIA options Moodle site.